-With the attack chains that fit both Pilot1 and Pilot2, the authors were able to create MaCRA models, with several projected views demonstrated in Figures 5-6.
+With the attack chains that fit both Pilot1 and Pilot2, the authors created MaCRA models, with several projected views demonstrated in Figures 5-6.
 With a more detailed vulnerability analysis of specific port system and system components, these models can become highly detailed with several interesting risk assessment projections.
 The model, which is more high level, can also contextualise specific Cyber-MAR training scenarios derived from the pilots above.
-Further down the work stream, risk profiles will also be used to create econometric models, as mentioned several times, in order to quantify both the hours of delay and the financial cost of a cyber-attack in addition in addition to the risks.
+Further down the workstream, risk profiles will also be used to create econometric models, as mentioned several times, in order to quantify both the hours of delay and the financial cost of a cyber-attack in addition in addition to the risks.
 Factors such as cargo types and the use of trains or vehicles for distribution will affect the research as a follow up to the risk research demonstrated here.

-Highlighting top risks will also support why solutions such as network-based intrusion detection systems (IDS) are critical for mitigating a number or port risks (Khraisat, Gondal, Vamplew, & Kamruzzaman, 2019).
-For example, the Ukraine report did demonstrate how the attack on power supply infrastructure had a unique network signature that could be used to detect the attack in the future (Lee, Assante, & Conway, 2016).
+Highlighting top risks will also support why solutions such as network-based intrusion detection systems (IDS) are critical for mitigating a number or port risks (Khraisat, et al., 2019).
+For example, the Ukraine report did demonstrate how the attack on power supply infrastructure had a unique network signature that could be used to detect the attack in the future (Lee, et al., 2016).
 If MaCRA could be used to demonstrate the reduction in risk when a suitable maritime-cyber IDS is deployed on port networks, the benefits would be more clearly communicated.
-This can be combined with research into the robustness of power grids globally, or even specific to European grids given the scope of the Cyber-MAR project (Sole, Rosas-Casals, & Valverde, 2008).
+This can be combined with research into the robustness of power grids globally, or even specific to European grids given the scope of the Cyber-MAR project (Sole, et al., 2008).

-It is also important to note that not all risks can be best solved by technical solutions like IDS, and that human training to reduce human error and as a check and balance for systems are important.
-Therefore, it is the goal of Cyber-MAR not only to create cyber-range training to train cyber-security specialists in IDS and other detection methods but also create training for mariners to empower them against cyber-attacks and to improve human-based mitigation strategies as well.
+It is also important to note that technical solutions like IDS can best solve not all risks, and that human training to reduce human error and as a check and balance for systems are important.
+Therefore, it is the goal of Cyber-MAR to create cyber-range training to train cyber-security specialists in IDS and other detection methods and create training for mariners to empower them against cyber-attacks to improve human-based mitigation strategies as well.